Eme-rald/Simple_Shell/README.md

 Executing a program from another program
 Handling dynamic memory allocation in a large program Pair programming and team work
-Building a test suite to check our own code
+Building a test suite to check our own code.

 Authors
 Adili Adaeze Chioma - adiliadaeze@gmail.com
 Charles Onah - charlesonah023@gmail.com